One of These Could be Our Ultimate Trailer

 New in 2016 is the Jayco Designer.
 The Designer appears to be a rebirth of an older model.
 I want to research the Jayco warranty which states:

 “The Jayco 2-Year Warranty is a manufacturer’s limited warranty.
 Each Jayco is warranted against defects in materials and workmanship to the original purchaser for twenty-four (24) months from the original date of purchase.
 Jayco offers to the original purchaser additional industry-leading lifetime parts and labor coverage on our camping trailer lifter system, roof, floor, and frame.”
+Here on 9/5/17 the Pinnacle remains on our list, but barely.
+They only have one floor plan that meets our wants.
+I also think the MSRP is al little high so that brings down the value score.

 Open Range 3X 2016: April 2015 Jayco purchased Open Range which is now to be known as Highland Ridge RV.
 I’m interesting in comparing these to others as I understand they try and get their rigs light weight.
 I follow the Campers Cornicles blog.
 They travel in an Open Range.
 Of course I’ll be watching for any changes due to Jayco having purchased the company, The Jayco warranty for Highland Ridge states: “The Highland Ridge RV, Inc. (“Highland”) warranty covers this recreational vehicle (“RV”), when used only for its intended purpose of recreational travel and camping, for two (2) years of use.”
 I toured the 3X in October of 2015 at a Clinton, Missouri dealership just to look at floor plans.
 I’m worried that Open Range is not advertised as being a fulltime unit.
 This and others may someday be off the list just because their advertisements nor warranties claim the rig is for fulltime usage.
+Here on 9/5/17 it’s off our list for fulltime use.
+The 3X might make it back onto the list should they start building a floor plan we would be interested in which is a rear living room at 40′ or less in length, with good cargo capacity and tanks sizes.

 - I walked through a couple units in 2015 and wrote a blog post.